echohack/deckbuilder/design.md

 ## *Tag*: Starter (2)

 *Trust*: +1 power.
-One-shot.
+After playing this card, Burn it.

 *Investigate*: +1 speed.
-Reveal.
-One-shot.
+Reveal a card.
+After playing this card, Burn it.

 ## *Tag*: Artifact (7)

 *Ruby of Anuket*: (10) You cannot attack the Ruby of Anuket unless you spend 3 speed.
 Secret: ALL heroes at this location lose 5 speed until next round.

-*Selket's Sting*: (10) Secret: ALL heroes at this location put a (damage card) in their discard pile.
-This cannot be blocked.
+*Selket's Sting*: (10) Secret: ALL heroes at this location take one wound.

 ## *Tag*: Equipment

 *Smartlink Rifle*: (4) Draw a card.
 Do 4 damage to a minion at this location.

-*Theromoptic Camoflauge*: (5) Stealth. +1 power for each Reveal you played this turn.
+*Thermo-optic Camouflage*: (4) Cloak. +1 Power for each Reveal you played this turn.

 *Motorcycle*: (3) +2 speed.
 Reveal.

+Revolver: (2): +2 Power.

-*Shroud Of Anubis*: (7) +3 power.
+*Mask Of Anubis*: (7) +3 Power.
 Do 5 damage to an artifact.

 ## *Tag*: Tactics

-*Dragon Fist Block*: (4) Block 1 damage. +1 power.
-Freeze a minion.
+*Dragon Fist Block*: (2) +1 Power.
+Block 1 wound.

+*Snipe*: (3) +2 Power.
+Until the end of the turn, you can purchase cards at adjacent locations.

+*Explore*: (3) Open 2 new locations. +1 Power for each location you opened this turn.

 ## *Tag*: Software

-*Hack*: (3) +2 power.
-Spy.
+*Hack*: (3) +2 Power.
+Spy a card.

 *Depth-first search*: (3) Spy ALL cards at your current location.
 Open a new location and move to it.

-*SIGINT*: (4) +5 power vs ICE.
+*Firewall*: (5) +2 Power.
+Block ALL wounds at this location for this turn.

+*Burnout*: (7) Take 2 Wounds. +1 Power for each card in the Burn pile.
+After playing this card, Burn it.

+*KILL-9*: (4) Destroy 1 ICE minion.

 ## *Tag*: Spell

-*Astral Detection*: (4) Reveal.
-If you reveal a spell, reveal another card.
-Reveal cards until you reveal one that is not a spell. +1 power for each spell or artifact revealed.
+*Astral Detection*: (4) Reveal 2 cards. +1 power for each spell or artifact revealed.

 *Plasma Lightning*: (4) Draw a card. +3 power.
-One-shot.
+After playing this card, Burn it.

+## *Tag*: Misc (These cards have no printed tag)

+*Wound*: Play this card before any other cards.
+Place this card on your hero.

 ## *Tag*: Minions

 *Thug*: 3 power -- Secret: All heroes at this location discard a card.
 (Player's choice).

-*CamBot*: 4 power -- Secret: If another card at this location is revealed, Stealth it.
+*CamBot*: 4 power -- Secret: If another card at this location is revealed, Cloak it.
 Movement: Moves one location left.

-*Machine Gun Turret*: 5 power -- Secret: Do one damage to all heroes at this location.
-At the end of the round, Stealth.
+*Machine Gun Turret*: 5 power -- On Reveal: Heroes at this location take 1 wound.
+Cloak at the end of the round.

 *Gel Gun Turret*: 3 power -- Secret: Reduce the movement of all heroes at this location by 4 until the end of the round.

-*Missle Turret*: 8 power -- Secret: This turret can't attack until next round.
+*Missile Turret*: 8 power -- Secret: This turret can't attack until next round.

 Android